-The Smart City Kit is a set of hands-on materials that supports collaborative scenario building activities.
+The Smart Cities Kit is a set of hands-on materials that supports collaborative scenario building activities.
 These activities can foster a greater understanding of smart-cities as socio-technical systems.
 Through these activities, students should develop an appreciation for how smart cities technologies fit or don’t fit into the fabric of everyday life in the city.
-The kit requires no background knowledge in design or participatory methods – complete instructions are provided.
+The kit requires no background knowledge in design or participatory methods.
 It can be customized for specific technologies or scenarios, and it can be used across the curriculum.
 The Smart City tool is available for check-out from the Serve-Learn-Sustain office.

-The Parkway Community ABCD Exercise invites students to engage in an exercise to explore what it means to take an asset-based approach to community development (“an ABCD” approach), versus a “needs” or “deficit” approach.
-Students are broken into groups and given a description of the Parkway Community.
+This exercise invites students to explore what it means to take an asset-based approach to community development (“an ABCD” approach), versus a “needs” or “deficit” approach.
+Students are broken into groups and given a description of a community.
 One group is given a list of assets while another group is given a list of needs.
 Students come up with recommendations for a nonprofit to engage with the community and then compare and contrast the recommendations.
 The exercise concludes with an explanation of ABCD principles.